Graficas-2018/assignment-5-whack-a-robot-Mricoz/README.md

 3. The user can interact correctly with the 3D model, and when an interaction happens, the *dead* animation is played.
 The model is then erased from the scene after a little while.
 4. A high score and timer are correctly implemented.
 5. UI feedback messages (to start or restart the game) are correctly displayed.

+**NOTES**

+1. There was an issue with the mouse clicks.
+You used the window aspect ratio instead of the canvas aspect ratio, that causes the mouse position to be calculated incorrectly.
+2. No dead animation was created.

+**Grade: 80**